What the heck is ‘citizen science’?

 On a personal note, this project picks up where I left off with my master’s work way back in 2003.
 If you’re really keen, you can read a complete PDF copy of that here: Space Exploration Advocacy in the 21st Century: The Case for Participatory Science.
 You can also read a short version here, where I talk about participatory science vs. citizen science.

 And you are?

 My name is Chandra Clarke.
-My day job is being the president of Scribendi.com, an award-winning, ISO certified editing and proofreading company, and Inklyo.com, an online writing courses publisher, both of which I founded with my partner and husband Terence Johnson.
+My partner, Terence Johnson, and I founded Scribendi.com, an award-winning, ISO certified editing and proofreading company; Scribendi was acquired in 2017.
+We currently own Inklyo.com, an online writing courses publisher.
 If the letters behind a name are important to you, I have a college diploma in industrial robotics, my BA was in English and Psychology, and my MSc was in Space Exploration Studies.
-There is a method to my apparent educational madness: the prevailing themes are understanding automation, communication, and motivation.
+I’m now doing a PhD in Creative Writing.
+There is a method to my apparent educational madness: the prevailing themes are understanding automation, innovation, the public understanding of science, communication, and motivation.

 I’m passionate about many things, but foremost among my obsessions is my desire to increase the sum of humanity’s knowledge and understanding of the universe and our place in it.
 There are many ways I could go about this; I have chosen this path in order to leverage the tools and time available to me to have as much impact as possible.
 I hope you’ll join me.

 This all sounds kinda cool.
 How can I get involved?